 Creative New Zealand

-At times, CNZ can struggle to meet the demand for one-on-one consultation with the creative community — especially those who needed a lot of support when submitting proposals.
-The brief was to help artists improve the quality of their proposals, with less intervention throughout the process from staff.
-Though, putting artists in touch with the correct individuals within the CNZ team, when they genuinely need help, was also a key objective.
+At times, CNZ can struggle to meet the demand for one-on-one consultations with the creative community — especially with those who need a lot of support when submitting proposals.
+We were asked to help artists improve the quality of their proposals, with less intervention from CNZ staff.
+Putting artists in touch with the correct individuals within the CNZ team, when they genuinely need help, was also a key objective.